Restaurants in Belfast

-As well lit as its name proposes, bustling Brights is where locals chomp down on hardy Irish meals like Ulster fry and cider-poached gammon with champ (spring onion mash potato).
-It also does the best belly-filling Irish stew in the city, which comes mounded high in a metallic bowl with soft wheaten bread.
+As well-lit as its name proposes, bustling Brights is where locals chomp down on hearty Irish meals like Ulster fry and cider-poached gammon with champ (spring onion mash potato).
+It also does the best belly-filling Irish stew in the city, which comes mounded high in a bowl with soft wheaten bread.
 Arrive early to avoid the lunchtime rush.Address: , 23-25 High Street, Belfast, BT1 2AA

 Telephone: +44 28 9024 5688.